-Articles submitted to Northern Lights should be original and not under consideration by any other publication.
+Articles submitted to this journal should be original and not under consideration by any other publication.
 Contributions should be submitted electronically as an e-mail attachment.
-Please contact the journal's editor for further details.
+Please contact Tareq Ismael (tismael@ucalgary.ca) or Jacqueline Ismael (jismael@ucalgary.ca) for further details.